diversen/pebble-framework-docs/src-docs/100-Router.md

 The first method sets up some application endpoints and the latter method runs the application.
 An `Exception` is thrown if no valid endpoint is found.

-The router instance is looking for the tags `route` and `verbs` in the comments of the controller classes.
+The router instance is looking for the tags `route` and `verbs` using the attribute `Route`.
 A simple controller example could look like this:

 <!-- include: src/SimpleHomeController.php -->

-The above route `/` will accept the verbs GET and POST and the route `/` will dispatch the method `index`.
+The above route `/` will accept the verbs GET and POST and the path `/` will dispatch the method `index`.

-The second route `/user/:username` will dispatch the method `userGreeting`.
+The second route with the path `/user/:username` will dispatch the method `userGreeting`.
 This method transforms the second URL segment into a string parameter, which the controller method may use.
-This route only accepts GET requests.
+This route only accepts GET requests ((which is used if no verbs is used).

-The routes can also be made a bit more complex, like `@route /user/:username/actions/:action`.
+The `path` can also be made a bit more complex, like e.g. `/user/:username/actions/:action`.
 If this route is matched, then the `$params` array will contain both `username` and `action` keys and values.

 Let's connect the above `SimpleHomeController` class to a router instance in an index.php file: